aderinsolabamidele/snake-game.py/README.md

 Running the Game:

 The gameLoop() function is called to start the game.
 Overall, this Snake game implementation provides a basic gameplay experience where the player controls a snake to eat food and avoid collisions.
-It's a good starting point for learning Pygame and game development concepts.